rock-n-code/amiibo-service/Sources/AmiiboService/Catalogs/AmiiboService.docc/Library.md

 ## Tasks

-This library offers a set of ready-to-use project management tasks that the developer could use from the command line.
-To show the list of tasks on the `Terminal` app, plus display some explanations about each and every one of them; please enter the following command:
+This library offers a set of ready-to-use tasks that simplify the interaction with the library, which the developer can use from any `Terminal` application.

+> Tip: To show the available list of tasks, plus display some explanations about each and every one of them; please enter the following command:

 ```bash
 $ make